ijmad/discod/README.md

 ## Quick note on inner workings

 The service resolver does a trick to enable it to access the host machine's Docker via its remote API.
-This involves forwarding environment variables and mounting two volumes (although only one is necessary depending on whether you're using a UNIX socket or TCP-based socket to talk to docker).
+This involves forwarding environment variables and mounting volumes. run.sh should be able to figure out how to talk to docker, but this has not been exhaustively tested.

-I have not exhaustively tested this yet on docker installs using unix sockets, so be careful.

-One consequence of the way this works is that if you happen to be using something like `boot2docker`, you need to run `$(boot2docker shellinit)` before the `run.sh` script because these environment variables need to be defined.